meanDeveloperTeam/AI-Trainer-UI/replit.md

 - `NODE_ENV` for environment detection
 - `DATABASE_URL` for PostgreSQL connection
 - Framework-specific URLs (OLLAMA_URL, VLLM_URL) for external services

+## Recent Changes
+- **Database Integration (Latest)**: Added PostgreSQL database with Drizzle ORM
+  - Created database connection in `server/db.ts`
+  - Replaced MemStorage with DatabaseStorage for persistent data
+  - Migrated all CRUD operations to use PostgreSQL
+  - Fixed TypeScript compatibility issues with database operations

 The application follows a modular architecture with clear separation between client and server code, shared type definitions, and comprehensive error handling throughout the system.